Chances are, you’re not as familiar with lutein as you are, say, beta carotene.

 As with any supplement, zeaxanthin and lutein side effects need to be considered.
 Good news, adverse effects of lutein and zeaxanthin have not been reported (32).

 One large study did find some yellowing of the skin in those taking lutein and zeaxanthin supplements (33), not unlike when people eat a lot of alpha and beta-carotene containing foods (most common in heavy carrot juice drinkers).
-The colouring is not consider harmful.
+The colouring is not considered harmful.

 Lutein and zeaxanthin are two potent carotenoids.